Tens Of Thousands Powerless As Snow Piles Up In Placer, Nevada Counties

 Ward decided to turn his power outage into an opportunity.
 His home is one of the thousands with no electricity.
 He decided to barbecue a makeshift meal in the snow.

 “It kills two birds with one stone kinda thing you know,” Ward said.
-“You got heat and you got food cookin’.”READ MORE: Full Highway 99 Closure In Lodi To Begin Wednesday Night
+“You got heat and you got food cookin’.”READ MORE: I-80 Remains Closed, Highway 50 Reopens Through Sierra Amid Heavy Snow

 Christian Got and his family came for a visit from San Francisco.
 He decided to brave the freezing night, instead of daring to drive home.